Mixed experience; organization and communication appear average with varied impressions and occasional stress.

 What is one of the specific questions they asked you?

-Students said most interesting question asked at American University College of Arts & Sciences discussed altering a treatment program with a specific budget allocation.
-The interview format may have been an MMI based on other responses provided.
+Students said most interesting question asked at American University College of Arts & Sciences discussed altering a specific institution's treatment program with a given amount of dollars.
+It appears that the interview may have been in an MMI format with a nondisclosure agreement in place based on the limited information provided.

 If you were given _____ amount of dollars how would you alter a specific institution's treatment program?

-Students said most difficult question asked at American University College of Arts & Sciences discussed revolved around study methods and criteria for selecting applications and defining success in grad school.
+Students said most difficult question asked at American University College of Arts & Sciences discussed were related to study methods and criteria for application selection in grad school.
+These questions aimed to evaluate candidates' study strategies, decision-making skills, and understanding of success criteria in academic pursuits.

 How would you study that?
 Walk me through it, from start to finish.